1098-T on BengalWeb

 While ISU personnel are not authorized to give tax advice, more ISU related tax information is available on the ISU_1098-T Information Sheet.

-2012 1098-T Processing: Idaho State University will be processing 1098-T in January 2013.
+2013 1098-T Processing: Idaho State University will be processing 1098-T in January 2014.
 The forms will be available electronically in BengalWeb, on the Finances tab.
 We invite students to select the electronic option to receive Form 1098-T, enabling quicker access to the information, and access to the associated transaction listing that will be available on BengalWeb.
 Forms that are mailed will not have the transactions listed on the form.
-The information related to 2011 1098-T Forms will also be available on BengalWeb
+The information related to 2011 and 2012 1098-T Forms will also be available on BengalWeb

 2010 and 2011 ECSI Processing: Idaho State University converted systems from a legacy system to the Sungard Banner student module effective for Fall Term 2010.
 We combined the transactions from the Spring 2010/Summer 2010 legacy system and the Fall 2010/Spring 2011 Banner system using ECSI, a service provider, to help us report the combined information.
 ECSI provided the 1098-T Forms to students for 2010 and 2011.
 In addition, they provided on the 1098-T Form, login information to access to their website (www.ecsi.net/1098t).
 Those who already have login access to ECSI from Perkins Loan servicing can access 1098-T information through the same login.

-Corrections: If the taxpayer identification number (SSN or TIN), name, address or other information provided on the 1098-T form is incorrect, please call (208) 282-3935 by March 15, 2013 to correct the information.
+Corrections: If the taxpayer identification number (SSN or TIN), name, address or other information provided on the 1098-T form is incorrect, please call (208) 282-3935 by March 15, 2014 to correct the information.
 This will allow us to provide you with a corrected 1098-T, and to submit correct information to the IRS.
-You may also provide corrections via fax at (208) 282-4701 or stop by Student Financial Services (behind the Cashier's Office) in the Administration Building (Building 10).
+You may also provide corrections via fax at (208) 282-4701 or stop by Student Financial Services, Room 317 on the third floor of the Administration Building (Building 10).

 NonResident Aliens: Students who are NonResident Aliens (NRA) are generally not eligible for educational tax benefits.
 We excluded NRA students who have not provided taxpayer identification numbers from the 1098-T process.
 Those who need to have their information reported to the IRS by us can verify the taxpayer identification number and request the reporting by calling (208) 282-3935.